mattbeng5/Gamezone-Sales-Dashboard/README.md

 ### Tools
 - Microsoft Excel: data cleaning and inital exploratory data analysis.
 - PostgreSQL: stratification by region, product, marketing channel, account creation metod, and over time.
-- Power BI: create interactive sales dashboard visualizing KPIs
+- Power BI: created interactive sales dashboard visualizing KPIs.

 ### Data Cleaning
 This project involved a relatively clean e-commerce dataset consisting of 21,854 records.
 A detailed review of the Orders and Region tables surfaced 12 data quality issues, most of which were low in magnitude.
 Only one inconsistency impacted more than 1% of records (specifically, 9.17%).
 These anomalies were addressed methodically to uphold data integrity.